pstefanou12/delphi.ai/README.rst

 The algorithm that we use for this procedure is described in the following paper `A Theoretical and Practical Framework for Classification and Regression from Truncated Samples <https://proceedings.mlr.press/v108/ilyas20a.html>`_.

-When evaluating truncated logistic regression models, the user needs two two objects, an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and ``TruncatedProbitRegression`` module.
+When evaluating truncated logistic regression models, the user needs three things; an oracle, a Callable that indicates whether a sample falls within the truncation set, the model's ``alpha``, survival probability, and ``TruncatedProbitRegression`` module.
 The ``TruncatedProbitRegression`` module accepts a parameters object that the user can define for running the PSGD procedure.

 Parameters: